The dirt on Sandy Loam

-Soil preparation is by far the most important step in your instant turf project.
-Good preparation will provide the foundation your lawn needs to become the hard wearing, drought tolerant surface that you’re looking for.
+Good soil preparation when preparing to install an instant lawn as it will provide the foundation your lawn needs to become the hard wearing, drought tolerant surface that you’re looking for.
 When it comes to giving advice about soil preparation, we get lots of questions on this like; How do I know if my soil is good enough to lay turf on and if not, how much and what sort of topsoil should I bring in?

 South Australia has a very diverse mix of naturally occurring soil types ranging from coarse sands to heavy clays.
 I once owned a property that had naturally occurring deep, white sand in the front yard and hard setting silty clay in the back yard.
 Because of this diversity, it’s hard to come up with a “one size fits all” approach to preparing your soil for lawn however there is an underlying principle that applies to all circumstances.
 Lawns grow best when they have at least 100mm of good quality top soil under them.

 There are often times when the existing soil on your property is perfectly fine to lay turf on.
 It's worthwhile investing some time understanding how good or not you soil is because it may save you a lot of time and money replacing what doesnt need to be replaced.
 If you would like to get an opinion on your soil, bring a sample down to us at our store at Hove and we'll let you know what (if anything) needs to be done.

 I often say to customers that there are 2 soil characteristics that lawns don’t particularly like.
 Those are;